 Delphos is a somewhat small city located in the state of Ohio.
 With a population of 7,023 people and three constituent neighborhoods, Delphos is the 212th largest community in Ohio.

-Delphos is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Delphos is a blue-collar town, with 36.17% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Delphos is a city of sales and office workers, production and manufacturing workers, and professionals.
-There are especially a lot of people living in Delphos who work in office and administrative support (18.98%), sales jobs (9.22%), and management occupations (6.87%).
+There are especially a lot of people living in Delphos who work in office and administrative support (17.07%), sales jobs (8.42%), and management occupations (6.15%).

-As is often the case in a small city, Delphos doesn't have a public transportation system that people use to get to and from their jobs every day.
+Delphos is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The people who call Delphos home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Delphos residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Delphos include Irish, English, Dutch, and French .
+Important ancestries of people in Delphos include Irish, English, French , and Italian.

 The most common language spoken in Delphos is English.
-Other important languages spoken here include Spanish and German.
+Other important languages spoken here include Spanish and French.